 It is the mission of the Loma Linda University basic sciences programs to further the teaching and healing ministry of Jesus Christ by fostering scholarly excellence leading to the discovery, integration, and dissemination of biomedical knowledge.

 The basic sciences of the School of Medicine offer graduate programs with emphases in anatomy, biochemistry, microbiology, pharmacology, and physiology.
-The Ph.D. degree curriculum is designed to prepare students for a career in independent research and teaching in an academic or biotechnology setting.
+The Ph.D. degree curriculum is designed to prepare students for careers in independent research and teaching in academic or biotechnology settings.
 Students may enter any of these five Ph.D. degree curricula by applying to the Integrated Biomedical Graduate Studies Program.
 After completing a common first-year core curriculum, students will select a program and a mentor for the completion of their studies, during which advanced courses and laboratory work allow them to fully develop an area of research interest and expertise.
 Students usually rotate through up to three research laboratories before selecting a research advisor.